 Despite the steep rise in the number of children going to school, the quality of education remains poor, posing a major challenge to the development of a skilled workforce, said Rahman.

 Also, not everyone has benefited equally from the nation's impressive growth and development, say experts, pointing to rising income and wealth inequality, as well as the slow pace of job creation.

 "Per capita income has increased in Bangladesh.
 But income and wealth distribution could be made equal and fair," Rahman said.
 "The income disparity between the top 5% and the bottom 40% is increasing day by day."

 Another problem is the heavy concentration of economic activity in big cities like Dhaka and Chittagong, resulting in a huge rural-urban divide and increased urban poverty.

 "The poverty level might have come down to 20%, but 50% of those living in some cities face poverty," Rahman stressed.

-So, the biggest challenge Bangladesh faces is related to how the country ensures that the fruits of growth and development reach people at the bottom of the economic pyramid.
+As it marks Victory Day, the biggest challenge Bangladesh faces is related to how the country ensures that the fruits of growth and development reach people at the bottom of the economic pyramid.